parisGPB/Neural-Style-Transfer/README.md

 ## Arbitrary Neural Style Transfer

 ## Results
-All the results have been stored in the Results folder and explained in the RESULTS.md
+All the results have been stored in the Results folder and explained in the RESULTS.md located inside it.

 ## References
 - Basic Style Transfer & Improved Style Transfer: https://github.com/titu1994/Neural-Style-Transfer